Trichocentrum: In horticulture

 Trichocentrum species are highly appreciated by orchid growers; some consider them to be among the most beautiful orchids on earth.
-Culture of members of this genus is highly variable, ranging from the drought-tolerant and easy-to-grow Tiger-like Trichocentrum (T. tigrinum) to smaller and more delicate species.
+Culture of members of this genus is highly variable, ranging from the drought-tolerant and easy-to-grow T. tigrinum to smaller and more delicate species.

 In cultivation they are subject to rot unless provided with conditions similar to those they experience in the wild.
 Extensive research into the ecological profiles of individual species may be required to achieve success cultivating them.
 Many species from Central America apparently endure a prolonged drought for at least part of the year, and have developed succulent leaves to deal with these conditions.
 Plants may shrivel quite severely without long-lasting injury.